-I suffer with this simple disorder that affects my mind.
-It’s called, “too many tabs open at once.”
+I suffer from this simple disorder that affects my mind.
+It's called, “too many tabs open at once.”
 Seriously, at night I can’t stay asleep and in the morning I can barely wake up.
 I’ve always had an active mind, one that could care less about my deep desire for 7 to 8 hours of sleep.
 Six hours of sleep was my max but throughout 2018 I was getting less and less.
 Many nights I’d average 4.5 hours of sleep.
 I knew exactly how much light, deep, and REM sleep I was getting (thanks to my trusty Garmin Vivosmart).
 On top of my lack of quality sleep, because I’ve abused my body with physical activities I have crazy inflammation in my right knee and ankle.
 Just to keep things interesting I have had migraines for as long as I can remember.
-I’m talking my late teens.
+I’m talking about my late teens.
 I’ve been popping a preventative medication daily to reduce the frequency of the fun-snatching migraines.
 I knew it was time to call an audible because nothing had been working to help me sleep better (melatonin is not the answer, #sorrynotsorry), to reduce my inflammation, or put a hard pause on the migraines.

 I’d been seeing CBD shops all over and had read a few interesting articles about the “breakthrough effects of CBD” for sleep.
 I didn’t have any friends who were using it and if they were they weren’t talking about it.
 Personally, I wasn’t sold on the hype but something just kept telling me to check into the products.
 I’d drive by the shops and they’d be calling me, "come CBD about me…."
 So finally I did.
 After three months of mixing and drinking CBD tinctures and chewing my new favorite, CBD gummies, I am an advocate.
 One thousand percent.
 Just in case I have not made myself clear, this stuff is legit.
 Stick with me.